REmatchChile/REmatch-docs/tutorial.md

     (?=(\w\w))      (RegEx)

 which says "lookahead for the pattern (\w\w) without consuming the letters".
 The lookaround operators work for some cases, like the previous scenario, but cannot generally work.
-For instance, if we want to find *all alphanumeric substrings* in our document, we can write the following REQL query:
+For instance, if we want to find *all alphanumeric substrings* in our document, we can write the following REQL query (try it [here](https://rematch.cl/?query=%21substring%7B%5Cw%2B%7D&doc=cperez%40gmail.com%0Asoto%40uc.cl%0Asdelcampo%40gmail.com%0Alpalacios%40gmeil.com%0Apvergara%40ing.uc.cl%0Andelafuente%40ing.puc.cl%0Aldelgado%40gmsil.com%0Atnovoa%40mail.uc.cl%0Annarea%40myucmail.uc.cl%0Arramirez%40gmail.com%0Ajuansoto%40uc.cl&isMultiRegex=false)):

     !substring{\w+}